Open Science Policies - Open Access Policy

 -

-Retention of rights means that copyright is not transferred to the publisher.
-These are retained by the author, who can then continue to exercise them and can allow his article to be reused by third parties, in particular by allowing it to be copied, distributed, adapted, as well as complementary work done on the basis of his article.
+Retention of rights consists of not transferring copyright to the publisher.
+These rights are retained by the author, who can therefore continue to exercise them and allow third parties to reuse their article, permitting, in particular, its copying, distribution, adaptation, and complementary work based on their article.

 -

-Implementing the rights retention strategy involves notifying the publisher that an open public license (usually a Creative Commons CC-BY license) is applied to the submitted manuscript and will be applied to all subsequent versions until the manuscript is accepted for publication after peer review.
+Implementing the rights retention strategy involves notifying the publisher that an open public license (usually a Creative Commons CC-BY license) applies to the submitted manuscript and will apply to all subsequent versions until the manuscript is accepted for publication after peer review.

 This notification must be made in the following terms: